rharish101/CIL-Project/README.md

 It has an entry in the [`.gitignore`](./.gitignore) file so that custom configs aren't picked up by git.

 The available hyper-parameters, their documentation and default values are specified in the `Config` class in the file [`src/config.py`](./src/config.py).

+**NOTE:** You do not need to mention every single hyper-parameter in a config.
+In such a case, the missing ones will use their default values.

 ### Training
 Run the script `train.py`: